ZynoXelek/RnR/README.md

 > Note: The backend code does not support terminal printing.
 Therefore, `println!` calls can only be verified by evaluating the parsed AST in the RnR virtual machine (`-v`).
 > However it can use any of the other defined types and operations.

+## Future implementations

+RnR should still evolve in the future.
+There are several features from the original Rust language I would like to implement, such as:

+- References
+- New keywords (`return`, `break`, `continue`)
+- Custom structures
+- For loops and iterators